-- We obtained an understanding of the legal and regulatory requirements applicable to the company and considered that the most significant are the Companies Act 2006, UK financial reporting standards as issued by the Financial Reporting Council, UK taxation legislation, and the Medicines and Healthcare products Regulatory Agency. - We obtained an understanding of how the company complies with these requirements by discussions with management and those charged with governance. - We assessed the risk of material misstatement of the financial statements, including the risk of material misstatement due to fraud and how it might occur, by holding discussions with management and those charged with governance.
+- We obtained an understanding of the legal and regulatory requirements applicable to the company and considered that the most significant are the Companies Act 2006, UK financial reporting standards as issued by the Financial Reporting Council, UK taxation legislation, and the Medicines and Healthcare products Regulatory Agency, laws & Regulatory related to product safety, The European Medicine Agency, Anti bribery and competition law and other UK Tax legislation. - We obtained an understanding of how the company complies with these requirements by discussions with management and those charged with governance.

+• We assessed the risk of material misstatement of the financial statements, including the risk of material misstatement due to fraud and how it might occur, by holding discussions with management and those charged with governance.